fastrodev/fastro/static/benchmarks.md

 ---
 title: "Internal benchmarks"
-description: This is the final output of an internal benchmark run on localhost
+description: This is the final output of an internal benchmark run on github action
 image: https://fastro.dev/static/image.png
 author: Fastro
 date: Jul 22, 2023